 Participating in a language exchange with a native Korean speaker can be a great way to get some free one-on-one speaking practice.

-These meetings, which usually involve two or more people, occur in cafes or restaurants and involve an allotted amount of time for each party to practice his or her target language in exchange for helping the other party.
+These meetings, which usually involve two or more people, are held in cafes or restaurants and involve an allotted amount of time for each party to practice his or her target language in exchange for helping the other party.
 There are a number of websites and message boards online such as HanLingo.com and weekly meetups like Language Exchange Cafe that function as platforms to match language exchange partners.

 Language exchanges can also be tricky, as most Koreans are far more advanced in English than English speakers are in Korean.
 Therefore, these meetings often tend to involve a lot more English than Korean.
-Set specific time frames for speaking either language from the beginning and attempt to make meeting a weekly habit to get the most out of this type of studying.
+Set specific time frames for speaking either language from the start and attempt to make meeting a weekly habit to get the most out of this type of studying.

 University Language Program

 I took a semester at Sogang University here in Seoul with the intent of completing the first half of the six levels.
 The university, which is reputed as one of the best for learning how to speak Korean, gave me a great foundation for learning the language.
-For four hours a day, five times a week, I was attending writing, speaking, and reading classes and was completely immersed in Korean.
+For four hours a day, five times a week, I was attending writing, speaking and reading classes and was completely immersed in Korean.

 Because it was an intensive program, however, it was very difficult for me to keep up.
-I studied tirelessly to learn new vocabulary words, grammar points, and phrases.
+I studied tirelessly to learn new vocabulary words, grammar points and phrases.
 So much so that I was dreaming about studying Korean at night and often woke myself up mumbling the day's vocab.
 I kid you not.